-There are many reasons why people want to leave their current jobs: they are unhappy with their work, they don’t feel valued, the job seems boring, the have a conflict with their boss or their colleagues, or they don’t feel as if their current job allows them opportunity to progress their career.
+There are many reasons that people want to leave their current jobs: they are unhappy with their work, they don’t feel valued, the job seems boring, they have a conflict with their boss or their colleagues, or they don’t feel as if their current job gives them the opportunity to progress their career.

 Another legitimate reason to leave a job is to make more money.

-With unemployment reaching record lows, the Associated Press is reporting that professionals who leave their employers to take a new job are enjoying salary increases that are one-third larger than raises for workers who stay put — a gap that has reached the widest point since the Great Recession.
-CLICK HERE to read the entire AP story.
+With unemployment reaching record lows, the Associated Press reports that professionals who leave their employers to take a new job are enjoying salary increases that are one-third larger than raises for workers who stay put — a gap that has reached the widest point since the Great Recession.

 And it makes sense.
 There are TONS of job openings right now.
 The competitive hunt for talent means that employers are willing to pay premiums on currently-employed professionals who can bring connected skills and expertise to their company.
 I’m hearing more frequent reports from job seekers who have posted their resumes on AH Jobs List that they are receiving regular inquiries from recruiters at competing companies.

-If you are thinking of leaving your job, consider a few things:
+If you are thinking of leaving your job to earn more money, consider these points first.

-* Don’t quit until you have a new job.
-There’s some obvious reasons for this.
-You don’t want an interruption in income is the primary reason for this, but also, you hold greater value as a job seeker being currently employed.
+There are some obvious reasons for this.
+Of course, the most important is that you don’t want an interruption in income.
+But also, you hold greater value as a job seeker being currently employed.
 Psychologically, recruiters like to feel as if they were able to ‘poach’ talent from another company.

-* Don’t be afraid to negotiate when you are being made a job offer.
-Remember: you are the one taking the risk of leaving a relatively comfortable job to start a new position in a company that you are unfamiliar.
+Remember this: you are the one taking the risk of leaving a comfortable job to start a new position in an unfamiliar company.
 If you can negotiate a signing bonus, go for it.
 Need some extra vacation days?
 Ask for them.
 Do you want to have flexibility in your work schedule?
 See what they can offer.